Cubs vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been victorious in 14, or 35%, of the 40 contests they have been chosen as underdogs in this season.
+- The Cubs have been chosen as underdogs in 41 games this year and have walked away with the win 15 times (36.6%) in those games.

-- Chicago has a record of 3-3 in games where sportsbooks have it as underdogs of at least +145 on the moneyline.
+- Chicago has played as an underdog of +155 or more once this season and won that game.

-- The moneyline set for this matchup implies the Cubs have a 40.8% chance of coming away with a victory in the contest.
+- The Cubs have an implied victory probability of 39.2% according to the moneyline set by sportsbooks for this matchup.

-- Chicago and its opponents have hit the over in 43 of its 86 games with a total this season.
+- Chicago's games have gone over the total in 43 of its 87 chances.

 - The Cubs have posted a record of 5-6-0 against the spread this season.